 I was inspired by an old Halloween card I found that featured a haunted house.
 The card only had three colors, orange, black and white.
 I decided to make my village using just these three colors and love the way the houses all turned out.
 It helped me to limit the colors and kept the houses cohesive but you can really paint and decorate your houses any way you’d like.
 Mine are on the cute side, but you can definitely make them more creepy!

 Below is the quick tutorial for making your own DIY Haunted Houses!
 Be sure to also check out my other Halloween Crafts for more DIY craft tutorials and Halloween printables!

 DIY Haunted Houses

 Supplies Needed for DIY Haunted Houses

-- Wooden birdhouses or haunted houses
+- Small Wooden birdhouses or unfinished haunted houses

 - Newspaper or white paper for paper mache

-- Glue gun
+- Hot Glue

-- Acrylic paints and brushes
+- Acrylic paint and brushes

 After adding the details, your haunted houses are all finished and ready to go!
 I love how they turned out and I love displaying them for the holiday!